mduszyk/paramflow/README.md

 # paramflow
-`paramflow` is a flexible and user-friendly parameter and configuration management library designed for machine learning workflows and applications requiring profiles and layered parameters.
+`paramflow` is a flexible and user-friendly hyperparameter and configuration management library designed for machine learning workflows and applications requiring profiles and layered parameters.
 It enables seamless merging of parameters from multiple sources, auto-generates a command-line argument parser, and allows for easy parameter overrides.